wangkinga/wangkinga.github.io/README.md

 ## Data preparation

 ### Data Exploration
--3972 responses
+- 3972 responses
--43 features
+- 43 features
--All female
+- All female
--Taken integer and boolean values as primary exploration
+- Taken integer and boolean values as primary exploration

 ### Understanding the Data